gcbel/aptitude/README.md

 Navigation links in the top right can be used to navigate to sections on the page.

 Users can login to view their saved dashboards.
+To view a fully set up dashboard, use credentials: example example

 ## Credits